nspcast/htotw/content/posts/2020-01-16-episode-338-space-force-bible.md

   <meta itemprop="description" content="It’s a news week and there sure is a lot.

- 	Email us at contact@htotw.com or leave us a voice message using htotw.com/speakpipe Support the show at htotw.com/donate
+ 	Email us at [redacted] or leave us a voice message using htotw.com/speakpipe Support the show at htotw.com/donate
  	Subscribe at htotw.com/subscribe